 I usually travel by myself or with my husband on holiday.
 So, looking for accommodation for two is not rocket science at all.
 It needs to be comfy and functional anyway.
 But since we decided to extend our trips to family weekend outs, the right place to stay needed to be adaptable to the needs of our relatives.
 Inside and outside.
 Then, it starts to be a bit trickier.

-However, we have managed to find a perfect spot in the middle of the Wye Valley, when we were heading to Wales with my husband’s auntie.
+However, we managed to find a perfect spot in the middle of the Wye Valley, when we were heading to Wales with my husband’s auntie.
 She is 80 but not that couch potato kind of 80 years old if you know what I mean.

 At the same time, I needed to consider accommodation without too many stairs or a bathtub in this case.
 Tiny features that make difference when travelling with elderly people.
 However, there is no access for wheelchairs, I am afraid.
 It’s not pet-friendly either.

 For our luck, there is a cosy and spacious flat in the village of Tintern that was a perfect match for our weekend out plans.
 The idea was to stop at the Forest of Dean surrounds in the morning and spend the night at Tintern itself.

 The location is famous for its gorgeous Abbey.
-It’s also a perfect spot for cyclists and footpath freaks like me that love exploring the surroundings next to the border of England.
+It’s also a perfect spot for cyclists and footpath freaks like me who love exploring the surroundings next to the border of England.

-At first sight, it was one of the cleanest accommodations I have been found at Airbnb.
+At first sight, it was one of the cleanest accommodations I have found at Airbnb.
 Just spotless.
 I loved the lounge straight away.
 There is a cosy sofa that can accommodate a family of four.
 TV set, fireplace and some also comfy armchairs.